-Since its formation, MUMYO has played a key role in sensitizing and inspiring the young men and women to lead development in their communities with emphasis on the marginalized groups.
-A good number of youths have had training opportunities through seminars, workshops and exchange visits and have been able to exhibit whatever knowledge, skills, and experiences acquired to enable other members and the community in general to learn from them.
+Since its formation, MUMYO has played a key role in sensitizing and inspiring the youth to lead development in their communities with emphasis on the marginalized groups.
+Many youths gained useful experiences and skills in collaboration with other stakeholders.
+Some who started as orphans are now professionals and those who dropped out of school early got refers to life skills and other training programs.
+Over 600 youths, from Mukono, Kayunga and Buikwe Districts, have had training opportunities, in business and leadship skills, group dynamics, through seminars, workshops and exchange visits.
+They have also exhibited whatever knowledge, skills and experiences acquired to enable the other people to learn from them.
 Other achievements include;

-- Mobilizing the youth and adults towards HIV/AIDs awareness, counselling and testing through Linked Response Project, Community Health AIDS Initiative (CHAI) Project, partnership with St. Francis Naggalama Hospital.
+- Mobilizing the youth and adults towards HIV/AIDs awareness, counselling and testing through Linked Response Project, Community Health AIDS Initiative (CHAI) Project and in partnership with St. Francis Naggalama Hospital.

 - Conducted Functional Adult Literacy (FAL) classes in Naggalama, Kimeyedde and Kasawo sub-counties in Mukono District, with support from the Gender office-Mukono District.
 Over 256 adults benefited.